 CMoA has a number of exhibits that focus on exciting areas of technology and computing.
 These include Apollo, Supercomputing, Computer History Timeline, and Byte Magazine exhibits.
 But, there’s so much more.
 CMoA recently opened its Retro Gaming Corner, a PDP wall, and Enigma exhibit.

 A Tribute to Apollo 11

 Let your imagination run wild – it’s almost like being there.
 Start the experience viewing an animated documentary titled ‘Getting to the Moon and Back’.
 See the type of computers NASA used from an IBM 3420, a front panel of an IBM 360, modular computer systems and more.
 Visitors can immerse themselves in a brief history of Rocketry, the race to space, and view dioramas of scenes from Apollo 11-17.

 A varied collection of supercomputers will illustrate how these machines impact our everyday lives from the daily weather predictions, artificial intelligence and cyber security.
-Witness more than 70 supercomputers on display from the iconic Cray1A, Connection Machine 2 and Pixar Machine, Sun Microsystems to a life size mural of the IBM summit.
-The exhibit is enhanced commerce, culture and art recognizing Seymour Cray’s contribution as the father of supercomputing.
+See more than 70 supercomputers from the iconic Cray 1A, Connection Machine 2 and Pixar Image Computer, Sun Microsystems to a life size mural of the IBM summit.
+The exhibit recognizes Seymour Cray’s contribution as the father of supercomputing.

 Byte Wall Magazine Collection

 The complete collection of Byte magazine covers including special editions.
 Step back in time and see how Byte Magazine covers told stories and moved to a product catalog.
-Visitors will be mesmerized by the intricate artwork from early publication and transitioned into.
-2 original Robert Tinney artwork covers are on display in the collection.
+Visitors will be mesmerized by the intricate artwork from early publications.
+Two original Robert Tinney artwork covers are on display in the collection.